LoneStamp/a3c49944abf63abab8437658b445734f/README.md

 - 🔗 Deep-Live-Cam <a href="https://github.com/hacksider/Deep-Live-Cam.git">🔗</a>
 - 🔗 ASCII generator (image to text, image to image, video to video) <a href="https://github.com/vietnh1009/ASCII-generator.git">🔗</a>
 - 🔗 Visual Studio Code <a href="https://github.com/microsoft/vscode.git">🔗</a>
+- 🔗 Termux - a terminal emulator application for Android OS extendible by variety of packages. <a href="https://github.com/termux/termux-app.git">🔗</a>

 ## 🛡️ Penetration Tools
 - 🔗 ANDRAX The first and unique Penetration Testing platform for Android smartphones <a href="https://github.com/laudarch/ANDRAX-Mobile-Pentest.git">🔗</a>